 Genetic mutations; Inherited mutations; Genetic testing - cancer

-Schrader KA, Sharaf R, Alanee S, Offit K. Genetic factors.
+Schrader KA, Sharaf R, Alanee S, Offit K. Genetic factors: hereditary cancer predisposition syndromes.
 In: Niederhuber JE, Armitage JO, Doroshow JH, Kastan MB, Tepper JE, eds.
 Abeloff's Clinical Oncology.
 5th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 12.